Averagenormaljoe/NST-Final-Project/readMe.md

 ### StyleMotion (AdaIN)

+The main StyleMotion prototype.
+Code is adapted from tensorflow website [2].

 ### Ruber

 'main.ipynb' file is the main entry point notebook for the folder.

 ### main_prototype (Gatys)

     'prototype.ipynb' file is the main entry point notebook for the folder.
+Code is adapted from Chollet F book [1].

 ### forward_feed (Johnson)